liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/06-dynamic-query/01-defining-a-custom-finder-method.markdown

         public class GuestbookFinderImpl extends BasePersistenceImpl<Guestbook> implements GuestbookFinder

-Your next step is to implement your query in your custom finder method using the Dynamic Query API.
+Your next step is to implement the query in your finder method using the Dynamic Query API.